pheki/alectrona/README.md

 # Installation Steps

 For now, to install you need cargo (which comes with rustup).
-Just follow the installation steps at https://rustup.rs/ and then run ```cargo install https://github.com/pheki/alectrona.git```.
+Just follow the installation steps at https://rustup.rs/ and then run ```cargo install --git https://github.com/pheki/alectrona.git```.

 Make sure you have rust's bin folder ($HOME/.cargo/bin) on your path.